Saturday, 28 February 2015

 JHINGE-ALOO POSTO

-Bengalis are religiously non-vegetarians, yet we prepare a wide variety of vegetables with perhaps anything available; from colocasia roots to bottle gourd or raw banana skin.
+The majority of Bengalis are religiously non-vegetarians, yet we prepare a wide variety of vegetarian dishes with perhaps anything available; from colocasia roots to bottle gourd to even raw banana skin.
 This is specially in case of those who hail from East Bengal.
 Before you say a big 'NO', I would like to invite you at my place, taste them and then say a yes or a no. We need to have at least one serving of vegetable everyday.
 A regular Bengali meal consist of a fish curry, a veggie, a dal[lentil], some pakoras and chutney to end with.
+We indeed have elaborate meals.

-It was from these widows' kitchens that exotic dishes made with the simplest things came up.
-I so much feel an urge to revive those lost recipes, irrespective how many likes / pluses I get.
+It was from these widows' kitchens that exotic dishes made with the simplest of ingredients came up.
+I feel an urge to revive those lost recipes, irrespective of the likes / pluses I get.
 JHINGE ALOO POSTO is made of ridge gourd, potato and poppyseed paste.
 Believe me these three things are mainly required to prepare this recipe.
-We usually pair it with Black Gram Dal , Rice and my favourite; a green chilli & a raw onion; uff you do not need anything else?
+We usually pair it with Black Gram Dal , Rice and my favourite; a green chilli & a raw onion; uff do you need anything else?

 INGREDIENTS :